10 Benefits of Testosterone Replacement Therapy (TRT)

 6) Energy is Properly Stored

 Love to the lipids.
 These organic, water-insoluble compounds are your cellular membrane’s key building blocks.
-Lipids also serve as your energy’s personal storage warehouse and promote the signaling of electrical impulses throughout your brain.
+Lipids also serve as your personal energy storage warehouse and promote the signaling of electrical impulses throughout your brain.

 7) Inflammation Decreases